Travel Safety Tips

 • Always check to make sure that the windows and sliding doors in your room are locked from the inside.
 Do this each day when you return to the room.

 • Do not leave valuables lying around in your room.
-Either lock them in your luggage, put them in a room safe, or avail yourself of the safe at the front desk.
+Either lock them in your luggage or put them in a room safe.

 • Buy a small padlock that operates with a key and take it with you – you will need it in places that have security lockers because they expect you to provide your own lock.